MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

         ```
 5. If your solution fails to build, clean the build output, restart Visual Studio, and try re-running the app.

-## Update from 0.8 Preview to 0.8 Stable or between stable 0.8 versions
+## Update from 0.8 Preview to 0.8 or between stable 0.8 versions

 If you created a project using version 0.8 Preview, you can follow these instructions to update your project to a stable version of 0.8.
 These instructions also apply if you've created a project with an older stable version of 0.8 (for example, 0.8.0) and want to update your project to a newer stable version (for example, 0.8.2).